 Having said all of this, there are problems with crime and violence all over the world.
-During our 6 weeks of travelling in Colombia we didn’t have a single issue regarding our belongings or our personal safety.
+During our 6 week trip to Colombia we didn’t have a single issue regarding our belongings or our personal safety.
 Colombians want tourists and travellers to have a good time in their country and will go out of their way to make you feel comfortable.

 6. The Food Is Good

 Similar to Mexico, the street food and cheaper meals in Colombia are fried.
-Buñelos are fried dough balls with cheese (500 pesos, $0.15), empanadas are deep-fried pastries stuffed with meat (7,500 pesos, $0.50), patacones are fried and flattened plantains topped with meat, cheese and sauces (9,000 pesos, $3), arepas are corn flour pockets typically stuffed with meat, beans, cheese & avacado, then fried in some oil on a grill (7,000 pesos, $2.25).
-Arepas can also be eaten without being stuffed.
+Buñuelos are fried dough balls with cheese (500 pesos, $0.15).
+Empanadas are deep-fried pastries stuffed with meat (7,500 pesos, $0.50).
+Patacones are fried and flattened plantains topped with meat, cheese and sauces (9,000 pesos, $3).
+Arepas are corn flour pockets typically stuffed with meat, beans, cheese & avacado, then fried in some oil on a grill (7,000 pesos, $2.25).
+Arepas can also be eaten without being filled with any ingredients.

 If you step up your budget a bit and move away from the street food, you will be able to find some really delicious local dishes.

 Along the northern Caribbean coast around Cartagena, Santa Marta, Baranquilla, etc. you will find lots of fresh fish and seafood.
 The seafood will be grilled or cooked in a coconut sauce.
 Around Bogotá, you’ll find corn and chicken soup and tamales (steamed corn packets stuffed with chicken).